 Daniel Lawse

-Daniel (he/him) has amassed an exceptional range of sustainability expertise over a decade of experience.
-As Verdis Group’s Chief Century Thinker, Daniel brings his passion to cultivate adaptive, regenerative, and resilient solutions for communities and organizations to thrive now and for generations to come.
+Daniel has amassed an exceptional range of sustainability expertise and over a decade of experience.
+As Verdis Group’s Chief Century Thinker, Daniel brings his passion to cultivate adaptive and resilient solutions for communities and organizations to thrive now and for generations to come.

-Daniel holds a Master’s in Community and Regional Planning from the University of Nebraska-Lincoln, with an emphasis in Energy and Sustainability Planning, and a B.A. in Theology from Creighton University.
+Daniel holds a Masters of Community and Regional Planning from the University of Nebraska at Lincoln, with an emphasis in Energy and Sustainability Planning, and a BA in Theology from Creighton University.
 Daniel’s Gallup Strengths are Connectedness, Strategic, Belief, Communication, and Achiever.

 More posts by Daniel Lawse